zavvy logo

 You can do this via:

-Tip: You could use Tome, an AI-assisted narrative creator for your presentations.
+You could also use Tome, an AI-assisted narrative creator for your presentations.

 ✊ Or, if you want a ready-to-use template, we have your back.